yvelikova/axway-open-docs/content/en/docs/apigtw_security/admin_non_root.md

 {
-"title": "Run the gateway on privileged ports", "linkTitle": "Run the gateway on privileged ports", "weight":"2",
+"title": "Run API Gateway on privileged ports", "linkTitle": "Run API Gateway on privileged ports", "weight":"2",
 "date": "2019-10-14",
-"description": "Grant the required privileges to the gateway processes running as non-root to run with root privileges."
+"description": "Grant the required privileges to API Gateway processes running as non-root to run with root privileges."
 }

 API Gateway is run as a non-root user to prevent any potential security issues with running as the `root` user.
 This topic describes the steps you must perform to grant the required privileges to API Gateway processes running as non-root.